How FHA Streamline Refinancing Can Help You Save Money

 Also known as the FHA IRRRL (Interest Rate Reduction Refinance Loan), FHA Streamline refinancing is an opportunity to modify your FHA loan to make it even more affordable and manageable.
 As a homeowner already in an FHA loan agreement, the qualification for FHA Streamline Refinance is not difficult.
 Of course, the FHA Streamline Refinance loan is still guaranteed by FHA.
 The purpose of this program is to further reduce the risk of borrower default by giving homeowners even easier terms.
 As the Federal Housing Administration is the guarantor of all FHA loans, it's in its best interest for none of its applicants to default.
 So if conditions allow for easier terms then you have more financially stable households with manageable mortgages, which is a mandate of the FHA.

 The FHA Streamline refinancing loan is offered as either a 5 year ARM, 15 year fixed rate mortgage, or a 30 year fixed rate mortgage.
-While the cash out is limited, it is a useful loan program to lock in low market rates, get better loan terms, and/or change your FHA adjustable-rate loan into a fixed rate mortgage.
+While the cash out is limited at $500, (unlike with FHA Cash Out Refinancing) it's a useful loan program to lock in low market rates, get better loan terms, and/or change your FHA adjustable-rate loan into a fixed rate mortgage.
 Is also gives you the chance to reduce or stop payments toward the monthly insurance premium.
 After all is said and done, its main purpose is to reduce your monthly payments.

 No Home Appraisal Required